Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Preliminaries

-In this section, we briefly cover some of the properties (algorithmic or otherwise) of polycyclic-by-finite groups that we make use of in the sequel.
+In the remainder of this section, we briefly cover some of the properties (algorithmic or otherwise) of polycyclic-by-finite groups that we use in the sequel.
 For a treatise on polycyclic (and by extension polycyclic-by-finite) groups, we refer to \cite{sega83-a}.